opensafely-core/ehrql/docs/index.md

     For more details,
     read our [explanation on what this change means](introduction/guidance-for-existing-cohort-extractor-users.md) for existing cohort-extractor users.

-## ehrQL provides access to several data sources

-Data sources that you can query include:

-* Primary care EHR data such as:
-    * patient demographics
-    * medication events
-    * other clinical events
-* Some data from secondary care
-* External data sets such as death data from ONS

-:bulb: Refer to the [list of datasets available through OpenSAFELY](https://docs.opensafely.org/data-sources/).

 ## How to start learning ehrQL